orthopteroid/Skipjack/README.md

 *FFFFFFFFD475491C37CA613A610A00DA084312180DD73EC7671211086415583984401DB1E4B14125F390673E
 ```

-The contents of these streams are specific to the SX126x implementation and what is dont with them is specific to the target board - I'm fortunate that with the Heltec I can use the display and the serial port to show different things.
-Or to take the board mobile without a serial port attached and test my packet capture.
+The contents of these streams are specific to the SX126x implementation and what is done with them is specific to the target board - I'm fortunate that the Heltec I have can use the display and the serial port to show different things.
+I can also take the board mobile (without a serial port attached) and test my packet capture using just the display.